 First, protect your seeds from extreme heat and cold.
 As mentioned earlier, temperature is one of the most important factors that affect seed germination.

 If it is too cold to plant seeds outside, then start your seeds indoors.
 This gives you a head start on the growing season, and minimizes the danger of late spring frosts killing your seedlings.
-This is especially helpful if you live in an area with a short growing season.

 Third, make sure that the soil has enough air circulation.
 This means that you should avoid compacted soil both before and after planting.
 It also means that you should avoid over watering your soil.